What is ManyCam and Why Would I Want To Use It?

 ManyCam allows you to select your audio input and output.
 Thus, you can select both your headphones and an external mic.

-You can use this feature in conjunction with a green screen to add a digital background.
-Not at all practical for online teaching, but it’s a feature to be aware of none the less.
+You can use this feature in conjunction with a green screen to add a virtual background.
+An excellent choice for teaching young learners as you’re able to setup a fun, engaging online learning environment.

 Not useful at all for online class as all online teaching platforms come with their own built in draw function.
 If you were to teach students via Skype however, this feature could be useful.